BIG MATHS BEAT THAT!

 Dynamic Formative Assessment

-Every question in the three ‘Big Maths Beat That!’ challenges is directly linked to a specific step in the Big Maths framework.
-This means each answer gives you instant insight into a child’s learning, helping you identify gaps straight away.
-The weekly challenges clearly show where to focus your teaching next, making planning more targeted and effective.
+Every question in the ‘Big Maths Beat That!’ challenges is directly mapped to a specific step within the Big Maths framework.
+This precise alignment means each pupil’s response provides immediate insight into their understanding, allowing teachers to quickly identify learning gaps.
+As a result, the weekly challenges clearly highlight where to focus teaching next, making lesson planning more targeted, responsive, and effective.

 Big Maths has provided the consistent, step-by-step approach to teaching maths that we were looking for.
 Every class now teaches maths the same way, basing it on Assessment for Learning and the children’s next steps.